-In early 2021, IRGC started a new project on assessing and managing risks related to space debris, in collaboration with the EPFL Space Center (eSpace) and EPFL Space Innovation.
-Addressing space debris is imperative for ensuring the sustainable use of space.
+In early 2021, IRGC started a new project to study the governance of risks related to space debris and assess policy options to ensure the safe and sustainable use of space, in collaboration with the EPFL Space Center (eSpace) and Space Innovation.